AxlLind/red-black-tree/README.md

 # red-black-tree
-This repo contains an implementation of the classic datastructure `red-black tree` implemented in C. An rb-tree is a self-balancing binary search tree, providing `O(log n)` time complexity of the primary operations `lookup, insert, delete`.
+This repo contains an implementation of the classic datastructure `red-black tree` implemented in C. An rb-tree is a self-balancing binary search tree, providing `O(log n)` time complexity of the primary operations search, insert, and delete.

 Note that this implementation is a set, e.g it does not allow duplicate values.

+## Testing strategy
+For this project, I wanted to test the feasability of fuzz-testing instead of writing manual test cases.
+The fuzz-test works as follows:
+- Perform a random operation of insert or delete with a random value.
+- Verify that all red-black properties still hold.
+- Repeat.

+This is implemented in [fuzz.c](./src/fuzz.c).
+The test has ran successfully for **1 billion** operations, which took over an hour on my machine.
+Given the amount of operations, you can be reasonably certain that every possible scenario of insertion and deletion has been tested.
+This gives you an exhaustive test.

+The downside of this approach is for one the test time, however this only has to be done once.
+Second, it relies on a correct implementation of step 2: verifying all red-black properties of the tree.
+However, implementing this is orders of magnitude easier than the red-black tree itself.
+Verifying that this function is correct is not difficult.

 ## Usage
 ```bash